<img height="1" width="1" src="https://www.facebook.com/tr?id=895499563962321&amp;ev=PageView &amp;noscript=1">

 Sparrow In My Attic

-House sparrows are very small birds with unique coloring.
-Females have black and brown striped backs with a grayish-brown body.
-Males are very similar with the exception of darker reddish brown coloring on its head and dark brown mixed in with the black stripes on its back.
 These non-native birds are abundant in New Jersey and Eastern Pennsylvania, as well as across the entire country.
 Much like European starlings, house sparrows gather in large groups and feed on lawns and around your property.
 They also prefer nesting in light fixtures, gutters, and attics.

-Birds are very messy animals.
-Their poop can quickly accumulate, causing a health hazard.
-Bird droppings can transmit various pathogens, parasites, and bacteria, with the risk increasing as the bird problem goes unaddressed.
 If you’re waiting until the birds leave on their own, you’re out of luck.
 Some types of local birds come back to the same place year after year if they can.
 When they find an insulated, dry space that protects their nests from predators and rain, there is no reason for them to leave.

 Birds In My Attic

 Birds will make their nests out of both natural and manufactured materials.
-On a quest for nesting materials, birds can tear through wiring in your attic which is an immediate fire hazard.
+On a quest for nesting materials, birds can tear through wiring in your attic, which is an immediate fire hazard.
 They can also rip up attic insulation and paper stored in your attic.
 Fallen hair and string are also favorite items for bird nesting.
 In addition to destroying your personal items, birds also bring outdoor nesting materials indoors.
 That means leaves, feathers, grass, and other vegetation will be stockpiled around your attic.

 Top Bird Prevention & Removal Tips for Homeowners